Jean Samuel Pauly: England

 On 16 August 1816, the London Observer reported that the "Flying Dolphin" was almost complete and would soon begin regular air traffic to Paris, with fifteen to twenty passengers a time.
 The aircraft was the talk of the town and attracted crowds of onlookers who paid a guinea for the right to take a look inside the hangar and to be a spectator on the maiden flight.
 When Madame Tussaud's wax museum was touring Manchester, a scale model of the Flying Dolphin hung above the entrance.
 Egg and Pauly announced that, if the weather was calm on maiden flights, they would steer the fish-shaped balloon "in circles around London", but in strong winds they would take a different course but still return to the starting position.

 Unfortunately, the maiden flight never took place, but the nature of the difficulties with which the aeronauts struggled is unknown.
 Over the defeat, these two Swiss airship pioneers came into conflict and their working relationship fell apart.

 During this time of working with Egg, Pauly had not forgotten about his revolutionary firearm design, and, while in England, Pauly took out two more patents for modifications to his gun.
-The first patent was granted on 4 August 1814 and covered a new design of using compressed air to move a needle into the priming compound really quickly so the heat from this would then ignite the priming compound or powder; it also covered a cannon that used a similar ignition design.
-The second patent was granted on 14 May 1816 and was an improvement on the first, covering the pistol and more variations of the gun; it also went into much more detail on the cannon.
+The first patent was granted on 4 August 1814 and covered a new design of using compressed air to move a needle into the priming compound quickly so the heat from this would then ignite the priming compound or powder; it also detailed a cannon that used a similar ignition design.
+The second patent was granted on 14 May 1816 and was an improvement on the first, covering the pistol and additional variations of the gun; it also went into much more detail on the cannon.

-Pauly sank into poverty and in 1821 (or soon after), when still in his fifties, he died somewhere in the big city, and his achievements were forgotten for many years.
+Pauly fell into poverty and in c.1821, he died in London and his achievements were forgotten for many years.